BRATTLEBORO — New administrative fees for special event liquor permits were approved after a 3-2 vote Tuesday night.

 "There's no science or magic to these numbers," said Town Manager Peter Elwell.

-Town Clerk Annette Cappy proposed adding a $15 fee to liquor applications for request-to-cater, special event and art gallery permits then a $50 fee for festival or educational sampling permits.
-The board approved of streamlining this permitting process on May 2 when she had pointed out that local businesses often miss out on the opportunity to participate in events due to the town's lengthy approval process.
+Town Clerk Annette Cappy proposed adding a $15 fee to liquor applications for request-to-cater, special event and art gallery permits, then a $50 fee for festival or educational sampling permits.
+The Select Board approved of streamlining this permitting process on May 2 when she had pointed out that local businesses often miss out on the opportunity to participate in events due to the town's lengthy approval process.

 A three-week wait was required sometimes due to the board only meeting on a biweekly basis.
 Board members, which act as liquor commissioners, were the last step in the municipal process until now.
 The Town's Clerk Office, Town Manager's Office, and the police and fire departments will approve the permits except for festivals when a larger amount of vendors apply.
 The town's Planning Services Department can also be involved for some applications.